youpy/go-riff/README.md

 # go-riff

-A Go library to read RIFF format
+A Go library to read/write RIFF format